Comfort in Dental Treatment Brisbane

 Asking to be “put to sleep” during your dental treatment may sound simple enough, but it’s usually not as straightforward as one might imagine.
 Typically, general anesthesia is used for teeth extractions, such as wisdom teeth removal and extensive paediatric dental procedures.
 A child cannot remain calm or still for an extended period.
-It may also be used for extensive dental treatment for very anxious patients that can not tolerate treatment in the dental chair while they are awake.
-People who are medically compromised also benefit from treatment under GA.
+It may also be used for extensive dental treatment for very anxious patients who can not tolerate treatment in the dental chair while they are awake.
+People who are medically compromised also benefit from treatment under GA (sleep dentistry).

 Additionally, conscious sedation is often more beneficial for less extensive dental work and less anxious patients.
 It allows the patient to feel relaxed while allowing the dentist to communicate with them and direct them.
 See here for dental treatment of children under general anaesthetic.

 Dental implanting in Brisbane usually does not require general anesthesia.

 Do You Feel Pain with Oral Sedation?